 Ultimately, all this boils down to a few things: you need to make more money or spend less money.
 The techniques above all contribute to one or both of these goals.
 It’s up to you and your partners to determine which approach to improving LTV makes the most sense for your unique SaaS company.

-At this point, it’s time to bring our guide on how to calculate SaaS LTV to a close.
 As you now know, this is a key metric in assessing the viability of your SaaS business in the long term.
 It helps you make more informed decisions with advertising and other customer acquisition costs.
 And, from an investors’ perspective, it’s a crucial metric.

 By now, you should feel confident in how to calculate LTV for SaaS companies.
 But beyond finding a figure, you should be aware of how to interpret it and what your next steps should be once you’ve uncovered a figure.
-So - with that said, you can learn more in our blog about SaaS subscription management or how to grow a bootstrapped SaaS business.